Contact us today (Hablamos Español) 815-577-9763

 At Katherine L. Maloney & Associates, we believe informed clients make the best decisions about their estate plans.
 That's why we want to break down complex terms and clarify confusing principles so that you make the right choices for your estate, too.
 Contact our office either online or at 815-577-9763 for a Free Consultation to get specific legal advice for your estate plan.
 In the meantime, here are responses to some of the most frequently asked questions we get when new clients come to our office in Plainfield.

-What happens if I die without a will in Illinois?
+What happens if I pass away without creating a will in Illinois?

 Do I need a lawyer to write my will?